hgh-29/Smart-Plant-Monitor/README.md

 # 🌱 Smart Plant Monitor

 ## Overview
 The **Smart Plant Monitor** is a simple, portable device that helps keep plants healthy by monitoring soil moisture and sunlight levels.
 It uses sensors to collect environmental data and provides real-time feedback through an **RGB LED**.
-A **rotary encoder** allows users to adjust settings, such as the moisture threshold for watering alerts.
+A **keypad** allows users to adjust settings, such as the moisture threshold for watering alerts.
 The goal of this project is to make plant care easier and more reliable.

 ## Team Members
 - Rachel Romeo